• +49 (0)5235 97473 (Mon - Sat: 9 a.m. - 6 p.m.)

 • Grape: 100% Falanghina.

-• Colour: Straw yellow with greenish reflections.
+• Colour: Pale straw yellow with delicate greenish highlights.

 • Alcohol content: 13,5 % Vol.